gremlin/failure-flags-node/README.md

 ## Enabling the SDK in your Environment

 *Don't forget to enable the SDK by setting the FAILURE_FLAGS_ENABLED environment variable!* If this environment variable is not set then the SDK will short-circuit and no attempt to fetch experiments will be made.
+The variable must be set to either `true` or `1`.

 ## Extensibility